IBS4102 – Henrik Ibsen’s oeuvre in the perspective of its reception history

 Schedule, syllabus and examination date

-Additionally, Ibsen’s literary influence is studied in works by representative literary authors.
-The aim of this course is to demonstrate the capacity for influence and renewal in Ibsen’s plays through processes of reception and adaptation, and to explore their status as “classics” in the Norwegian and world literary canons.
+This course gives an overview of the reception of selected works by Henrik Ibsen in a range of cultures during different periods of time.
+Reception takes many forms such as translations, rewritings, performances, reviews, scholarly studies, and popular consumptions.
+The course covers all aspects of reception in various degrees.
+The aim of this course is to demonstrate the capacity for influence and renewal in Ibsen’s works through processes of reception and adaptation, and to explore their status as “classics” in both world literary canons and theatre traditions.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.